 (For an Airbnb setup, here are the top things you should know about Toronto Airbnb rules)

 Again, the costs much like the stipulations in the contract will vary.
 However, our team have included some general points to watch out for.

-Pay attention to the rent amount outlined, the final purchase price of the property, how much of your rental fee is going towards the future down payment, and more.
+Pay attention to the rent amount outlined in Toronto condo rental fees, the final purchase price of the property, how much of your rental fee is going towards the future down payment, and more.

 Also, stating in black and white who is responsible for the utilities, how the rent is to be paid and the due dates, when you are able to legally take possession of the property, and illustrate an agreed upon window of opportunity for the final purchase.
 There is a lot more than just these points to consider, which is why a legal advisor is important.

 What are the benefits of rent-to-own condos in Etobicoke and Toronto other than the flexibility of purchase, and no credit score or down payment required?
 It helps to allocate your money better and you can have peace of mind knowing that a portion of your rent is not entirely wasted on someone else’s mortgage.

 There are also major disadvantages to a rent to own condo Toronto.
 Make sure you do your due diligence to avoid any scams or schemes.

 Aside from that, you will have to play by the same rules as a mortgage where if you consistently fail to pay rent, you may have to forfeit any claims on the property.
 On these types of condos, the rent also tends to be higher as a portion will go to the future down payment.

 Most often, the price can’t be renegotiated, which means if the property price declines, you could lose money.
 While you’re renting and before the property is legally yours, you cannot make certain alterations to the interior.